Special Examination Arrangements

 The agreed arrangement will also show on the individual timetable that will be emailed to your SOAS account in April.

-- The special arrangement room.
-Only candidates with agreed adjustments sit in this room and it holds a maximum of 16 candidates.
+- A special arrangement room.
+Only candidates with agreed exam arrangments sit in this room.
+It holds a maximum of 20 candidates.

 - The computer suite.
 If your arrangements include use of a computer.